Asia shares slide across board amid rate hike, COVID worries

-Benchmarks fell in Tokyo, Shanghai, Hong Kong, Seoul and Sydney.
-Oil prices fell by more than $2 a barrel.
+Benchmarks fell in Tokyo, Hong Kong, Seoul and Sydney, but edged higher in Shanghai.

+Oil prices fell by more than $2 a barrel ahead of a meeting of OPEC set for later in the day.
+Oil-producing nations are expected to decide on output targets in their first meeting since Europe set sanctions on Russian crude.

 In China, strict COVID-19 restrictions are back in Hong Kong as infections rise, while they are gradually being lifted in Shanghai.
 China has stuck to a "zero-COVID" strategy that requires lockdowns, mass testing and isolation for those infected or who has been in contact with someone testing positive.